-When you start out as a freelancer or a consultant, you are utilizing your past knowledge and experience, but choosing to do the work you like instead of being given assignments by a boss or superior.
-This can be in any field, be it writing, consulting, finance, law etc. The crux is to leverage your specialist knowledge and insights for the benefit of your professional journey as well as that of your client.
+When you start out as a freelancer or an independent consultant, you are utilizing your past knowledge and experience, but choosing to do the work you like instead of being given assignments by a boss or superior.
+This can be in any field, be it writing, consulting, finance, law etc. The crux is to leverage your subject matter expertise and insights for the benefit of your professional journey as well as that of your client.
 However, this does require certain changes in one’s work practices.

 Keep the demands of the assignment in mind.
-Always keep in mind the requirements of the client and focus on the deliverable, instead of going into minute particulars which may be unnecessary and time consuming.
-Remember, credibility will be built from a satisfied customer, and so do look at the assignment from a larger perspective, determine what is needed and focus on creating that at the best level possible.
+Always keep in mind the requirements of the client and focus on the deliverables, instead of going into minute particulars which may be unnecessary and time-consuming.
+Remember, credibility will be built from a satisfied customer, and so, do look at the assignment from a larger perspective, determine what is needed and focus on creating that at the best level possible.

 Invest in your growth.
 It is even more critical for independent consultants and professionals to keep improving and investing in their professional development.
 This is a point that has been reiterated in earlier entries as well but only because it is so important.
 Apart from the cost advantage, companies hire freelancers because of their expertise.
 The upside of working independently is that you are the master of your own time so whenever possible learn a new area or refresh your prior skills.